wso2/docs-security/README.md

 ### Step 4 - Run MkDocs

-Follow the steps below to clone the Updates documentation GitHub repository and to run the site on your local server.
+Follow the steps below to clone the Security & Compliance documentation GitHub repository and to run the site on your local server.

 1. Fork the GitHub repository: `https://github.com/wso2/docs-security.git`
 2. Navigate to the place where you want to clone the repo.